woojiahao/woojiahao.github.io/src/posts/blog/Open-source Deep Dive: Broadway.md

 > GenStage is a specification for exchanging events between producers and consumers with back pressure between Elixir processes

-Producers emit events to consumers for processing.
-The events emitted are not limited in structure so they can be complex structures that contain as much (or as little) information for the consumer to use.
+Producers **emit events** to consumers for **processing**.
+The events can be of any structure.

 The control mechanism used is a demand system.
-Consumers inform producers of how many events they can handle (demand) and the producer emits no more than the demanded amount.
+Consumers inform producers of how many events they can handle (demand) and producers emits no more than the demanded amount.
 This ensures that the consumers are capable of handling the events emitted.

-Producer-consumers perform both the work of both producers and consumers (as their name implies).
-They are used to perform transformations on raw events emitted by the producer before they reach the consumer.
+Producer-consumers behave like both producers and consumers.
+They are used to perform transformations on events emitted by the producer before they are emitted to the consumer.

 Similar to [GenServer](https://hexdocs.pm/elixir/GenServer.html), stages in GenStage exchange events through [callbacks](https://hexdocs.pm/gen_stage/GenStage.html#module-callbacks).

-When a demand is handled  — by emitting events and the demanding consumer has handled the events emitted — another demand is made, ensuring that the consumer rarely encounters periods where no demand is made.
-The only lulls in a GenStage pipeline would occur when the producer does not have enough events to emit.
+When a demand is handled  — i.e. producer emits events and demanding consumer handles these events — another demand is made, creating a cycle where both stages are always working.

 GenStage is a powerful tool in an Elixir developer's arsenal.
 More information can be found in the [official announcement](https://elixir-lang.org/blog/2016/07/14/announcing-genstage/) where a little bit of history of how GenStage came to be was discussed and in a talk by [José Valim](https://youtu.be/XPlXNUXmcgE) — creator of Elixir.